Updated on 29.06.2021

-Even after getting the additional tax benefit of Rs 50000 over and above section 80C investments, National Pension Scheme (NPS) investments have not kicked off as expected.
+Even after getting the additional tax benefit of Rs 50,000 over and above section 80C investments, National Pension Scheme (NPS) investments have not kicked off as expected.
 But it has surely succeeded in gaining people’s attention.
-Investors are still confused on the structure of the product.
-One among many reasons for this is the confusion among investors over NPS withdrawal rules at the time of maturity or prematurely.
+Investors are still confused about the structure of the product.
+One of many reasons for this is the confusion among investors over NPS withdrawal rules at the time of maturity or prematurely.

 Before moving ahead to understand national pension scheme withdrawal rules in detail, let me first brief you on what NPS is all about.
 You may also go through my detailed article written on this.

-Understanding of NPS functioning is important for private corporate sector employees too, as the government is giving a solid push to corporate to move to NPS system along with EPF.
-In Budget 2015 speech, Finance Minister has proposed to make it optional for private sector employees to choose between EPF or NPS.
+Understanding of NPS functioning is important for private corporate sector employees too, as the government is giving a solid push to corporate to move to the NPS system along with EPF.
+In the Budget 2015 speech, Finance Minister has proposed to make it optional for private-sector employees to choose between EPF or NPS.

 PFRDA through its latest circular tried to clear off this confusion.
 It has also notified few rules on partial withdrawal of funds which was not there earlier in this product.

 Let’s understand the national pension scheme or nps withdrawal rules in detail.